abgmgp/obsidian-simple-autolink/README.md

 ## Disclaimer

 This plugin was created with assistance from Artificial Intelligence tools.
-Human intervention was done during the drafting, feature mapping, and validation (source code and functionality) phase.
+Human intervention was done during the drafting, feature development, and validation (source code and functionality) of the project.
 If that does not sit well with you, please consider using other alternatives.

 ## License